 Start by asking yourself why you have performed the competitive analysis on LinkedIn in the first place.

-By collecting all the information that you wanted from your competitors, you are now a step ahead.
+By collecting all the information that you wanted from your competitors on LinkedIn, you are now a step ahead.
 Go back to your notes and decide on a practical plan to strengthen your strategy in the future.

 Action planning speaks louder than words, and there are a few key questions to ask yourself during development: